 Faith is where the Christian life begins.
-A person doesn't become or remain one of God's people by living a good-enough life, but by believing the good news about Jesus (John 3.16, Romans 10.10, Galatians 2.16).
-That good news was first proclaimed by Jesus' Apostles and early in church history their teaching was summarised in the Apostles' Creed.
+We don't become or remain one of God's people by living good-enough lives, but by believing the Great News about Jesus (John 3.16, Romans 10.10, Galatians 2.16).
+This Great News was first proclaimed by Jesus' Apostles and, around the second century AD, their teaching was summarised in the Apostles' Creed.